mablanco/docker-jaeles/README.md

 ## How to use this image

-I recommend to run the Docker container with the `--rm` parameter, which will remove the container after finishing its execution, only if using Jaeles as a CLI tool that doesn't need to persist anything after running.
+I recommend running the Docker container with the `--rm` parameter, which will remove the container after finishing its execution, only if using Jaeles as a CLI tool that doesn't need to persist anything after running.
 In case you want to run Jaeles' API server, remove the `--rm` parameter and optionally add a Docker volume if you want persistance.

 This command will run Jaeles with no parameters, thus showing its inline help: